elainebroche-dev/anagram/README.md

         ![Colour Palette](documentation/images/anagrampalette.png)

 -   ### Typography
-    -   Google Fonts were used to import the Questrial font into styles.css.
-This was chosen as it has a modern feel and is highly readable which is particularly important in the context of a word game site.
+    -   Google Fonts were used to import the Questrial and Kiwi Maru fonts into styles.css.
+Questrial was chosen as it has a modern feel and is highly readable which is particularly important in the context of a word game site.
+Kiwi Maru was chosen for the game title as it is similar to "typewriter" styles such as "American Typewriter" font and this theme seems appropriate for a word puzzle.

 -   ### Wireframes